laminas/laminas-server/docs/book/v3/reference/migration.md

 ## Strict Typing

 Argument type declarations have been added.
-Passing a wrong argument type which previously might have worked, will not raise a TypeError.
+Passing a wrong argument type which previously might have worked, will now raise a TypeError.